AWS SQS and SNS: Cloud Messaging Services

 Key SQS Features

-Dead letter queues capture messages that fail repeatedly.
-Configure a redrive policy to send messages to a DLQ after N failed processing attempts.
+Dead letter queues catch messages that fail repeatedly.
+Set a redrive policy and messages go to your DLQ after N failed attempts.
+You can inspect what went wrong without blocking the queue.

 AWS SNS: Pub/Sub Notifications

 SNS is a managed pub/sub service.
-You create topics, subscribe endpoints (email, SMS, HTTP, Lambda, SQS, mobile push), and publish messages.
+You create topics, subscribe endpoints (email, SMS, HTTP, Lambda, SQS, mobile push), then publish messages and SNS fans them out to all subscribers.

 Message Filtering

-Subscribers can apply filter policies to receive only relevant messages:
+Subscribers can use filter policies to receive only messages they care about:

 sns.subscribe(